article banner

 Transfer pricing rules

-• The onus is on the taxpayer to demonstrate that transfer prices meet the arm’s length principle.
+• The onus is on the taxpayers to demonstrate that the main terms of their cross border associated party transactions align to the arm’s length standard.

-• The OECD’s Master File and Local File concept is regarded as best practice.
-In addition, for larger groups (over EUR750m) NZ has implemented CbCR (Country by Country Reporting).
+• The IRD endorses the OECD’s recommendation of adopting the Master File and Local File concept, regarding it as best practice.
+In addition, larger groups (over EUR750m) headquartered in NZ have implemented CbCR (Country by Country Reporting).

 OECD guidance

-• New Zealand is a member of the OECD and follows the provisions of the OECD Guidelines.
-As a member state, New Zealand bases its transfer pricing rules on the OECD Guidelines.
+• New Zealand being a member of the OECD has embedded the OECD guidelines within its legislation, forming transfer pricing rules almost entirely around the guidelines.

 Transfer pricing methods

-• The legislation does not impose a hierarchy for the transfer pricing methods.
-Taxpayers must use the most reliable method.
-Certain methods are considered to provide a more reliable result than others, depending on the quality of available data, and the taxpayer's circumstances.
+• New Zealand legislation does not impose a hierarchy on these methods.
+Taxpayers must use the most reliable method(s) based on the quality of available data and their specific circumstances.

 Self-assessment

-• NZ has a self-assessment regime where the burden of proof to demonstrate that consideration is consistent with the arm’s length principle is on the taxpayer.
+• New Zealand has a self-assessment tax regime where the burden of proof is on the taxpayer to demonstrate that the main terms of any cross border associated party arrangement entered by them are consistent with the arm’s length principle.

 Transfer pricing documentation